 Dinner on adventure days MUST be quick and easy!
 If you do not have a plan when you’re leaving the park, you will find it very hard to resist drive-thru.
 (There’s nothing wrong with the drive-thru.
 We did it last night.
 But I can’t afford to do that every time we come home.)

-I recently put together a new list of the easiest dinners to make after adventure days– dinners that you can prep ahead of time, pull from the freezer, or quickly throw together once you’re back home.
+I refer to this list of the easiest dinners to make after adventure days often– dinners that you can prep ahead of time, pull from the freezer, or quickly throw together once you’re back home.
 You can check out the list and get a free printable Adventure Day Menu here:

 BONUS FAVORITE MOM HACKS FROM READERS ::